What Is a Property Management Dashboard? Top 5 Tools

 Key Features of Buildium's Owner Portal

-Mobile access – The portal is mobile-friendly, giving owners on-the-go access to financial data and reports without phone calls or emails
+Mobile access: The portal is mobile-friendly, giving owners access to financial data and reports without phone calls or emails.

-Communication tools – Use built-in templates for email or printed mailings with EZMail to send updates and notices directly to owners
+Communication tools: Use built-in templates for email or printed mailings with EZMail to send updates and notices to owners.

 4. RentRedi for Collecting Rent via Mobile App